 Different writing projects need different levels of shaping.
 It helps to understand the spectrum of editing services.

 Developmental editing is big-picture, structural help.
 When I conduct a developmental edit, I typically read over a large chunk of text before offering any suggestions.
 At this stage, whole sections might need to be moved, deleted, or written.
 I can help you see the overall shape of your manuscript, whether it's a novel, memoir, website copy, dissertation, personal essay, short story, or something else (but not poetry.
 I'm terrible at poetry).
 I'll provide detailed suggestions, as well as ask you pointed and guiding questions, in the form of embedded comments in a Word doc.
 My developmental editing rate is $140/hour.

 Line editing is word and sentence work.
 Once I have read a sufficient passage of your manuscript, I pick up on your voice, tone, and purpose.
 Then I remove or revise anything that interferes with your voice and style.
 Often this means deleting extra words or rephrasing things so fewer words are needed.
 It also means addressing interruptions to flow and making things clearer by cleaning up syntax.
 Finally, it's fixing punctuation, usage, spelling, and grammar, and capitalization.
 My rate for line editing is $90/hour.

 How do I know which one I need?

 Most people, unless they have been writing a long time and/or have already created several drafts of their manuscripts, first need a developmental edit.
-Ask yourself these questions to ask yourself:
+Ask yourself these questions:

-- Am I certain that the only changes that would improve this piece are minor edits to individual sentences?
+Am I certain the only changes that would improve this piece are minor edits to individual sentences?